LimJiaJing/cz4031-project-1/README.md

 # cz4031-project-1
-This repository contains the implementation for Project 1 of "Database Systems Principles (CZ/CE4031)" and the project manual which explains the project's requirements.
+This repository contains the implementation for Project 1 of "Database Systems Principles (CZ/CE4031)".

 # Requirements
 * C++ Standard Library is installed